fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

     :   Finally, some[]{#idm45728490634376} estimators, given a dataset, are capable of making predictions; they are called *predictors*.
-        For example, the `LinearRegression` model in the previous chapter was a predictor: given a country's GDP per capita, it predicted life satisfaction.
+        For example, the `LinearRegression` model in the previous lab was a predictor: given a country's GDP per capita, it predicted life satisfaction.
 A predictor has a `predict()` method that takes a dataset of new instances and returns a dataset of corresponding predictions.
 It also has a `score()`